 Please consider helping these wonderful dogs get a second chance.
 With your help, we can save more dogs from being destroyed simply because there is a lack of space at the shelter.
 If you would like to be a part of our rescue efforts and are interested in short term fostering, please email Camille at FHDR@att.net.

-ADOPTING A FRIEND - If you see a pup that you are interested in adopting, please email us at FHDR@att.net and ask for an adoption application.
+ADOPTING A FRIEND - If you see a pup that you are interested in adopting, please email us at FureverHomeDogRescue@gmail.com and ask for an adoption application.
+All applicants must be at least 24 years old and the homeowner.
 Please note submitting an application does not guarantee adoption.
 The adoption process consists of your completion of an adoption application, our review of the application and contacting relevant references & verifying the application information.
+The adoption process can take anywhere from 1 to 3 weeks upon receipt of your application.
 If your application meets our initial requirements, we will contact you to discuss the dog and arrange a home visit.
 Please note that our further due diligence will determine if your family is awarded the pup.
 We understand you are excited to meet our pups, but because we do not have a physical shelter and all our pups are in foster homes, we need to limit pet visitation to Approved Applicants only.
 If your application is completed and approved by FHDR, we will be happy to schedule your visit.
 We expect all members of the family to be at the meet and greet.
 Adopting a pet is a lifelong commitment.
 When bringing a new pet into your family, everyone in the family should have a chance to spend time with the dog before adopting.
 And everyone needs to agree that it's a good idea.When you meet the pup, FHDR will make a determination if it's a match.
 If it's a match, you are welcome to adopt the pup at that time.
 You are never obligated to adopt the pup.
 Please note, FHDR reserves the right to refuse an adoption to anyone for any reason.